Stoke’s senior art director, Josh Fronk, shares these 5 insights from Adobe MAX and how you can act on each today to be a better creative.

 But, for the most part, we’re squandering that opportunity.

 It’s not because we don’t want to lead or make a difference.
 It’s because so many of us don’t know how.
-We don’t speak the same language as c-level executives.
+We don’t speak the same language as C-level executives.
 We usually don’t have the same understanding of business, finance, and logistics.
 Since we lack the tools needed to convince stakeholders of the power design can have to propel a business forward, we shrink instead of growing into our role as leaders.

-Action Item: Study the science behind creative emotion and successful marketing ROI.
+Take Action: Study the science behind creative emotion and successful marketing ROI.
 Bring these connections into strategy and pitches.

 View “Boosting Creativity In-House and Real Lessons on Creative Leadership”

-3. You have the power to fuel creativity and collaboration, but it takes practice.
+3. You have the power to fuel creativity and collaboration, but it takes practice

 “Authentic relationships lead to awesome projects, and awesome projects lead to authentic relationships.”